rohanraj7316/logger/README.md

 ## Integration

-either you can import default config and edit it out according to your needs or you can use `Option` struct to create your own config. for example:
+either you can import default config and edit it out according to your needs or you can use `Config` struct to create your own config. for example:

 - importing default config and then edit out the values according to your needs
 ```
-lOptions := logger.DefaultOptions()
+lOptions := logger.ConfigDefault

+// edit it according to your needs
 ```

 - creating your own config